 - Utilize the hotel concierge before you get there for all the specific information you may need like car rentals, local doctors, and babysitting services.

 - If your baby is eating solids you may want to bring some along.
-In some countries, you have to be very cautious about food and travellers’ sickness.
+In some countries, you have to be very cautious about food and travelers’ sickness.
 Prepackaged pouches are very convenient as they are lightweight and quick on the draw.
 Though, a huge part of traveling is experiencing the cuisine.
-So pack an OriginalSqueeze to fill with local smoothies and purées on the go.

 - If your baby is under 30 pounds (depends on airline), you may be able to get a bassinet for the flight.
 Check with the airline as these need to be reserved ahead of time and require a bulkhead seat.
 If you get one, and your baby sleeps in it, IT’S WONDERFUL.